St. Margaret's Co-educational English Secondary and Primary School

-St. Margaret's Co-educational English Secondary and Primary School (聖瑪加利男女英文中小學) is a co-educational secondary and primary school in Hong Kong near Nam Cheong station.
-It was established by the St. Margaret's Educational Organization, a Catholic religious-teaching educational organization.
+St. Margaret's Co-educational English Secondary and Primary School (聖瑪加利男女英文中小學) is a co-educational secondary and primary school in Hong Kong near the Nam Cheong MTR station.
+It was established in 1965 by the St. Margaret's Educational Organization, a Catholic religious-teaching educational organization.

-St. Margaret's Co-ed is one of the limited numbers of schools in Hong Kong that teaches in English.
-The school curriculum uses English as the medium of instruction in all subjects with the exception of Chinese-related subjects and other modern languages (currently French, Spanish, Japanese and German).
+The school curriculum uses English as the medium of instruction in all subjects, with the exception in Chinese-related subjects and other foreign languages, which being French, German, Spanish and Japanese.
+It is one of the top 50 schools in Hong Kong.

-St. Margaret's Co-ed monopolizes the English Speech Festival (non-open) each year, with a record-breaking 103 awards in the 2018–19 school year.

-St. Margaret's is in division one for sport events and has a large share in the Hong Kong cross country team, owning 25% of the students in the team.
-This is an incredible feat, considering that St. Margaret's only has 300 boys and 300 girls, and has to compete with some of Hong Kong's traditional band 1 schools such as Ying Wa, coincidentally next to St. Margaret's.

 History

 St. Margaret's was founded in 1965, based on the traditions of Catholic Schools.
-In the beginning, the school was called St. Margaret's Girls College Kowloon, and only accepted female students.
-In 2001, the school joined the Direct Subsidy Scheme and started to accept boys.
-In September 2003, St. Margaret's made history as the first school in Hong Kong to adopt a through-train mode from Primary One to Secondary Six on the same school premises.
-It was also to be a co-educational, English-medium school.
+At the beginning, the school was named St. Margaret's Girls College and located in Kowloon City.
+In 2001, the school joined the Direct Subsidy Scheme and began accepting male students.
+In September 2003, St. Margaret's became the first school in Hong Kong to adopt a "through-train mode" from Primary One to Secondary Six on the same school premises, allowing students from its primary section to directly enter its secondary section upon graduation.

 Admission

-Of the students starting Secondary One at St Margaret's, 80% of the total intake is from its primary section, with the remaining 20% coming from other primary schools.
-Applicants attend interviews in English which are conducted by the Principal and the Vice-Principal (Academic).
-Also taken into consideration are an applicant's performance in extracurricular activities, awards, certificates, and academic excellence.
-In addition, St. Margaret's applicants may choose to learn the subject Chinese with an easier curriculum as long as a foreign passport is presented.
-St. Margaret's welcomes students of different ethnicities and backgrounds to apply, and a diversity of different nationalities can be found in the school.
+80% of the school's total intake of Secondary One students comes from its primary section, with the remaining 20% coming from other primary schools.
+All applicants are required to attend an interview, which is conducted in English by the Principal and the Vice-Principal (Academic).
+The applicant's performance in extracurricular activities, awards, certificates, and academic excellence are also taken into consideration.
+Applicants also have the option of learning the Chinese subject with an easier curriculum.
+St. Margaret's welcomes students of different ethnicities and backgrounds to apply, therefore a diverse community of different nationalities can be found at school (mostly chinese people).